zxl634/configurable-date-input-polyfill/README.md

 ## Features
-* **Easily Stylable:** [These are the default styles](https://github.com/brianblakely/nodep-date-input-polyfill/blob/master/nodep-date-input-polyfill.scss), which you may overwrite with your own.
+* **Easily Stylable:** [These are the default styles](https://github.com/brianblakely/nodep-date-input-polyfill/blob/master/nodep-date-input-polyfill.scss), which you may override with your own.

 * **Polyfills `valueAsDate` and `valueAsNumber`:**
 [Learn more about these properties.](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#property-valueasdate) They behave as getters and setters.

+* **Keyboard Shortcuts:** `Esc` will hide the datepicker. `Up/Down` will decrement/increment the date by one day.

 ## Contributing